alanmitchell/bmon/docs/source/integrating-with-siemens-systems.rst

 for integration into the BMON system.
 The specific steps shown here are specific to the `Siemens Insight APOGEE Building Automation Software Program <http://w3.usa.siemens.com/buildingtechnologies/us/en/building-automation-and-energy-management/apogee/pages/apogee.aspx>`_ version 3.7.0 (2005).
 The general goals of each step of the report building process are described here to assist in integrating your Siemens Buiding Data with BMON.
+See :ref:`this discussion
+<general-bas-method>` for one approach to pushing this data into BMON.

 \* A few notes on Siemens-specific terminolgy used in this document.
 ``Point`` refers to a sensor or data point.